leggedrobotics/darknet_ros-release/README.md

-# YOLO v2 for ROS: Real-Time Object Detection for ROS
+# YOLO V3 for ROS: Real-Time Object Detection for ROS

 ## Overview

 This is a ROS package developed for object detection in camera images.
 You only look once (YOLO) is a state-of-the-art, real-time object detection system.
 In the following ROS package you are able to use YOLO on GPU and CPU.
 The pre-trained model of the convolutional neural network is able to detect pre-trained classes including the data set from VOC and COCO (e.g. aeroplane, bicycle, bird, boat, bottle, bus, car, cat, chair, cow, dining table, dog, horse, motorbike, person, potted plant, sheep, sofa, train and tv monitor) or you can also create a network with your own detection objects.
 For more information about YOLO, Darknet, available training data and training YOLO see the following link: [YOLO: Real-Time Object Detection](http://pjreddie.com/darknet/yolo/).
-Some part of the code is inspired by the work of [pgigioli](https://github.com/pgigioli).

 The YOLO packages have been tested under ROS Kinetic and Ubuntu 16.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.